tim-coleman/tim-coleman.github.io/index.md

 <img src="TC_Headshot.png" alt="Here I am!" width="120" align = "right"/>

-I am a 4th year PhD student in Statistics at the University of Pittsburgh, where I work under [Lucas Mentch](http://lucasmentch.com/index.html).
-I primarily work developing inferential procedures for statistical learning techniques, and focus on applications of those methods to the environmental sciences.
-I also love to run (when I'm not actually running, of course), hike, and generally explore.
+I recieved my Bachelors with majors in Applied Math and Geography from Colgate University in 2016.
+I love to run (when I'm not actually running, of course), hike, and generally explore wherever I happen to be!

-My CV can be found [here](Tim_Coleman_CV_Summer2019.pdf)